FDio/csit/docs/report/introduction/general_notes.rst

-All CSIT test results listed in this report are sourced and auto-generated from output.xml Robot Framework (RF) files resulting from LF FD.io Jenkins jobs execution against VPP-17.04 release artifacts.
+All CSIT test results listed in this report are sourced and auto-generated from output.xml Robot Framework (RF) files resulting from LF FD.io Jenkins jobs execution against |vpp-release| release artifacts.
 References are provided to the original LF FD.io Jenkins job results.
 However, as LF FD.io Jenkins infrastructure does not automatically archive all jobs (history record is provided for the last 30 days or 40 jobs only), additional references are provided to the RF result files that got archived in FD.io nexus online storage system.